Jobeyobey/the-boardgame-companion/README.md

 Create an app to keep track of your boardgame collection.
 Also you can keep track of games played, as well as see your friends' collections!

 ### TODO
-- Refine Search
-    - BGG search needs to have multiple pages when too many results
-    - User search should display profile icons

 - Create something that catches API errors
     - Decorator?
-    - Check for response header and display temporary holding page with timer
+    - Check for response header and display temporary holding page with timer (response header info in search.html)

 - Refine Everything
     - Button/link to fill in collection/playlog when empty on profile page